LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 matched into a final sequence set.
 Finally, the final sequence set go through different checks and fine-tuned cleaning.

 The process will be divided in 3 main steps:

 -   **Step 1**: build the set of reference sequences
-- **Step 2**: align and associate the Melasto689 template sequences to the set of reference into a final sequence set - **Step 3**: final checks and fine-tuned cleaning: extra steps to make sure the sequences are clean
+-   **Step 2**: align and associate the Melasto689 template sequences to the set of reference into a final sequence set

-**Directory organization**
+-   **Step 3**: final checks and fine-tuned cleaning: extra steps to make sure the sequences are clean

-For simplicity, all the following assumes analyses are run in a single directory `$path_to_wd`.
+**Directory organization.** For simplicity, all the following assumes analyses are run in a single directory `$path_to_wd`.
 This directory is divided in 6 sub-directory:

 -   `prepare1KP` (Step 1: 1. - Prepare the 1KP transcriptomes reference
     sequences set)